A Survey of Reinforcement Learning For Economics: Offline Reinforcement Learning

 The overestimation failure has a clean theoretical characterization.
 Consider tabular Q-learning with a fixed dataset.
 At any state-action pair $(s, a)$ not in the dataset, the empirical Bellman backup is undefined, but the max in $\max_{a'} \hat{Q}(s', a')$ may still select it if the randomly-initialized Q-value happens to be high.
 With function approximation, the problem is subtler but identical in spirit: the function approximator can assign high values to out-of-distribution inputs without any corrective signal.

-The solution, established simultaneously by several groups, is the \textit{pessimism principle}: construct a lower confidence bound on the Q-function and optimize against it.
+The solution, established simultaneously by several groups, is the \textit{pessimism principle}, which is to construct a lower confidence bound on the Q-function and optimize against it.
 Formally, given a dataset $\mathcal{D}$ and a confidence parameter $\delta$, construct a penalty function $\Gamma(s, a)$ that is large where data coverage is poor, and define the pessimistic Q-function

 where $\hat{Q}$ is the standard empirical Bellman solution.
 The policy $\hat{\pi}(s) = \arg\max_a \tilde{Q}(s, a)$ selects actions that are both high-value \textit{and} well-supported by data.

 \begin{definition}[Pessimistic Value Iteration, PEVI \citep{JinYang2021}] Given dataset $\mathcal{D}$, penalty function $\Gamma_h(s,a)$ for each stage $h$, and horizon $H$, PEVI computes